 In 2017 and 2018 we found JB adults present in vineyards from late June into late September.
 We found that both adult JB abundance and leaf damage was statistically significantly higher at the edges of vineyard fields compared to the center.

 In 2018 we observed a statistically significant positive correlation between the abundance of JB adults and the percent cropland in the surrounding landscapes of vineyards, however this was not observed for 2017.
-We are currently working on using our collected data to produce a model that helps explain the relationship between the characteristics of the surrounding landscape and JB abundance within vineyards.
+We produced a model that helps explain the relationship between the characteristics of the surrounding landscape and JB abundance within vineyards, and found that longitude explained most of the variation in JB abundance, with vineyards located further east in Wisconsin generally having higher populations of JB.
+This may be due to larger scale landscape differences across the state.

 Assessment of Residency